 Lifestyle changes that can save your limbs and prolong your life include getting regular exercise, not smoking, eating healthy foods, and maintaining ideal body weight.

-Get a second opinion for amputation by scheduling a limb preservation consultation with the experts at Vascular and Vein Institute of the South by phone or book an appointment online today.
+Get a second opinion for amputation by scheduling a limb preservation consultation.
+Book an appointment online or call 1-833-LEG-DOCS today.